Gato Roboto: Gameplay

 In Gato Roboto players control a cat named Kiki.
-By default, Kiki can climb and jump off of walls, swim in water, and well as fit through small gaps.
+By default, Kiki can climb and jump off of walls, swim in water, and fit through small gaps.
 She is unable to damage enemies or use any other abilities, and dies in one hit.
 However, while inside of a mech suit (which can be obtained at most save points) she gains multiple hit points, a gun attack, as well as several other upgrades found throughout the game, such as a double jump and a dash ability.
 Other mechs, including a submarine and a turret, can be found throughout the game.

 The player's main goal is to enter the lab of the alien planet Kiki is stranded on in order to find a way to free Kiki's owner, Gary.
 Access to the lab is blocked off until the player clears the planet's aqueducts, heating system, and ventilation system, after doing which they advance to the lab, the final area of the game.
 Throughout the game's world there are many upgrades, including movement abilities, health upgrades, and cassette tapes which unlock optional color palette swaps for the game's 1-bit graphics.